Dashron/Roads/README.md

  - Roads comes with it's own server object to help you attach your road to the node HTTP server.
         ```node
         const roads = require('roads');
+        const Server = require('roads-server').Server;

         var road = ...; // See steps 1 and 2 for road construction
-        var server = new roads.Server(road, function (error) {
+        var server = new Server(road, function (error) {
             console.log('roads encountered an error', error);
         });

         server.listen(8080);
         ```

  - You can use the road as a router for your Koa.js server.
         ```node
-        // Tie to node's HTTP server
         const roads = require('roads');
         const koa = require('koa');